octaform/octaform/README.md

 };
 ```
 Note that defining as string, you are able to use only a single validation without any more options, this could be helpful if you dont need any more options and want to define a single validation, will save some lines of code

+> Don't forget to add the attribute name on your input to recognize the DOM element and apply the validation:
+> e.g. `<input type="text" name="field_name" />`

 ### Value: `(Optional)`
 You can add a key to define your custom value and validate without using the value of DOM element, sometimes it's helpful when use some library such as React/Angular/Vue/etc...